kubevela/kubevela/docs/en/platform-engineers/openapi-v3-json-schema.md

 ![](../../resources/json-schema-render-example.jpg)

-> Hence, end users of KubeVela do NOT need to learn about definition object to use a capability, they always work with a visualized form or learn the generated schema if they want.

 # What's Next

 It's by design that KubeVela supports multiple ways to define the schematic.
 Hence, we will explain `.schematic` field in detail with following guides.